gpratte/texastoc-client-v6/README.md

 * _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

 ## Branches
+### step-03-logout
+Make the logout navigation link operational.
+When clicked the token in local storage is removed and the router is navigated to the login screen.

 ### step-02-login
 Created the login UI component along with the supporting functions to call the server's login endpoint.
 Keep the token in the browser's local storage.